Snowman, the studio behind Alto’s Adventure and others, launches a kids app company, Pok Pok – TechCrunch

 “I think it’s very important to us to have kids be able to recognize themselves, and family members and friends in the app,” says Esther.
 “It’s really important to our entire team that everyone feels respected in who they are and what their family looks like, and… I think that’s still really lacking in the kid space right now.
 We want to be the front-runner there,” she notes.

-The new app, which has been in development for nearly three years, will be priced on a subscription basis with more “digital toys” added over time.
+The new app, which has been in development for nearly three years, will be priced on a subscription basis, with more “digital toys” added over time.

 Though Pok Pok will aim more at the preschool crowd, the company envisions a future where it designs creative projects for the next age group up and for other types of learning.